CakeML/cakeml/candle/overloading/semantics/README.md

 [holSemanticsScript.sml](holSemanticsScript.sml):
-Define semantics for HOL sequents, in particular the notion of entailment i.e. valid sequents, which are those that satisfied by any model of the theory context.
+Define semantics for HOL sequents, in particular the notion of entailment i.e. valid sequents, which are those that are satisfied by any model of the theory context.

 [holSoundnessScript.sml](holSoundnessScript.sml):